Andreas-Weilinghoff/whisper_desktop_app/README.md

 * Optional punctuation formatting for dictation-style recordings
 * Optional generation of `.srt` (subtitle) files
 * Scrollable, user-friendly interface with expandable information sections
-* Embedded links to Prof. Weilinghoff's and the University of Koblenz's websites
+* Embedded links to the websites of Andreas Weilinghoff and the University of Koblenz

 ---